jayrulez/traktor-docs/getting-started/tutorial-01-first-scene.md

 ## What's Next?

 Congratulations!
-You've created your first lit 3D scene with geometry.
-Here's what you can try next:
+You've created your first lit 3D scene with geometry and a camera.
+Now let's make it interactive!

+Continue to **[Tutorial 02: Add Your First Script](tutorial-02-first-script/)** to write Lua code that brings your cube to life with movement.

+### More Ideas

 **Experiment with primitives** - Add more entities with mesh components and try different primitive meshes like spheres, cylinders, cones, or torus shapes.
 Position them around your scene to build interesting compositions.

 **Learn the editor** - Read the [Editor Documentation](../../editor/) to understand the Database, Pipeline, Scene Editor tools, and deployment.

-**Add gameplay** - Learn [Scripting](../../engine/scripting/) to add behavior to your entities with Lua scripts.

 **Explore the engine** - Dive into the [Engine Documentation](../../engine/) to learn about rendering, physics, audio, animation, and more.